 I am a Postdoc in the Kawahara Lab at the Florida Museum of Natural History and McGuire Center for Lepidoptera and Biodiversity based in Gainesville, USA.

 I study the origin and evolution of tropical insect biodiversity.
 There is a staggering number of insect species awaiting to be discovered in the tropics.
 Participating in field expeditions, describing and placing these species in a phylogenetic context is at the heart of my research.
 I build phylogenetic and phylogenomic trees to understand the evolutionary processes governing biodiversity assemblage over space and time.
-I am interested in the biogeographical and ecological patterns found in a variety of insect groups, from butterflies to water beetles.
+I am interested in the biogeographical patterns and the diversification dynamics of a variety of insect groups, from butterflies to water beetles.
 Have a look at the different pages on this website to discover what we do in greater details.